 A survey of the major political, social, and economic forces in modern American life.
 Chief problems are analyzed in relation to their setting, and students are given sound methods of approach in dealing with them.
-Note the designation for this course has been changed from 5 to L40.
+Open only to students enrolled in a two-year curriculum.